alunyapatrick2022/hci--sco307-form-creation/README.md

-# This Human Computer Interface Form Creation Assignment.
+# This is Human Computer Interface SCO307 Form Creation Assignment.
-Languages used HTML, CSS and JS.
+## Languages used HTML, CSS and JS.